 Is PEMF safe?

+When it comes to choosing an option, one of the first questions most patients ask is: “Is it safe?”
+According to the World Health Organization (WHO), “Patient safety is a serious global public health issue.”
 They back this statement by reporting that even hospitalized patients are at risk, with one out of every ten harmed while in what is supposed to be one of the safest medical environments.
-It only goes to reason then that safety is also a major concern and consideration for patients who are interested in PEMF therapy.
+Safety is also a major concern and consideration for patients who are interested in PEMF therapy.

-For instance, in the May-June 2008 issue of The Spine Journal, a clinical study was published involving 323 patients with a compressed cervical nerve root and symptomatic radiculopathy, leading into anterior cervical discectomy and fusion.2
+For instance, in the May-June 2008 issue of The Spine Journal, a clinical study was published involving 323 patients with a compressed cervical nerve root and symptomatic radiculopathy, leading into anterior cervical discectomy and fusion.

 Post-surgery, approximately half of the participants engaged in PEMF therapy while the other half served as a control.
 After evaluating the patients’ statuses at one, two, three, six, and twelve month intervals, the researchers concluded that, “There were no differences in the incidence of adverse events in the two groups, indicating that the use of PEMF stimulation is safe in this clinical setting.”
 It’s important to note that, although PEMF was deemed safe in this study, there was still one major difference between the group who participated in this therapy and the group that did not.

-And that’s in the positive effects that PEMF offered.
+The difference was seen in the positive effects that PEMF offered.

 Notably, the researchers found that the PEMF group had an 83.6 percent fusion rate at six months’ post-op compared to the control group’s 68.6 percent.
 Additionally, fusion rates for the PEMF group were still higher at the 12-month point, with a 92.8 percent success rate for their group versus only 86.7 percent for the control.

-While the researchers ultimately recommended that more research be conducted on this particular treatment method to be able to clearly say that it is effective for a variety of different health conditions, they also noted that “Acute adverse effects have not been reported.”
+While the researchers ultimately recommended that more research be conducted on this particular method to be able to clearly say that it is effective for a variety of different health conditions, they also noted that “Acute adverse effects have not been reported.”
 This was after reviewing 11 PEMF studies in total, each of which had anywhere from 12 to 71 participants.

 The list could go on and on as there are several more studies that have focused on the same thing, too many to mention to be honest.
-However, there is one common theme among all of them and that is that PEMF is a safe treatment option.
+However, there is one common theme among all of them and that is that PEMF is a safe option.
 That makes this one concern that can be crossed off your patient’s list.